Passer au contenu principal

 Chirurgie de remodelage du menton : génioplastie ou implant ?
 Résultats de la chirurgie esthétique du menton à 7 ans.

 Et si l'intervention de chirurgie esthétique du menton que vous choisissez aujourd'hui déterminait si votre mâchoire paraîtra naturelle ou visiblement modifiée dans sept ans ?
 Une réalité frappante à laquelle est confrontée chaque femme transgenre qui envisage cette option. chin Reshaping surgery dans Féminisation faciale Surgery: the gap between initial satisfaction and long-term outcome is far wider than most clinics admit.
-A 2023 systematic review in the Journal de chirurgie craniofaciale reported that alloplastic chin implants carry a long-term complication rate reaching up to 26.5%, with bone resorption, migration, and soft tissue changes emerging years after placement (Journal of Craniofacial Surgery, 2023).
+A 2023 systematic review in the Journal de chirurgie craniofaciale reported that alloplastic chin implants carry a long-term complication rate reaching up to 26.5%, with bone resorption, migration, and soft tissue changes emerging years after placement (Journal de chirurgie craniofaciale, 2023).
 Sliding génioplastie, by contrast, trades a higher upfront surgical demand for skeletal permanence—but the soft tissue chin pad legacy of each method diverges dramatically over time.

-This article delivers a rigorous, evidence-based head-to-head comparison of sliding genioplasty versus implant de menton pour Chin Reshaping surgery in trans women.
+This article delivers a rigorous, evidence-based head-to-head comparison of sliding génioplastie contre implant de menton pour Chin Reshaping surgery in trans women.
 You will discover exactly how each option ages over seven years, how the soft tissue chin pad responds differently, why bone resorption silently undermines implant-based results, and which initial chin anatomy steers the decision toward one method over the other.
 No vague generalizations—only measurable outcomes you can use to make the most important structural decision of your facial transition.

 Table des matières